Paranormal Nevada: Where to Experience Otherworldly Oddities

 We don’t bill Nevada as “The Weirdest, Wildest West” for nothing.
-Between a little ol’ government facility by the name of Area 51, mannequin cities built just for atomic bombing, multiple haunted hotels, and a handful of offbeat museums, the Silver State is a hoppin’ hotbed of otherworldly experiences.
-Go supernatural sightseeing with this list of spooky sites, and prepare to get your paranormal on.
+Between a little ol’ government facility by the name of Area 51, mannequin cities built just for atomic bombing, multiple haunted hotels, and a handful of offbeat museums, the Silver State is a hotbed of otherworldly experiences.

 Travel Nevada Pro Tip

-For evidence of extraterrestrials, let the locals fill you in on what they’ve seen and heard at the Little A’Le’Inn (get the Alien Burger and a slice of pie) and the Alien Research Center (loaded gift shop fronted by a larger-than-life metal being).
+For evidence of extraterrestrials, let the locals fill you in on what they’ve seen and heard at the Little A’Le’Inn (get the Alien Burger and a slice of alienfruit pie) and the Alien Research Center (loaded gift shop fronted by a larger-than-life metal being).
 E.T.
 Fresh Jerky has the road trip fuel you need and a cowboy alien mural just begging to be a selfie stop.

-On the other side of the military base, in US-95’s Amargosa Valley, the Area 51 Alien Travel Center offers a café and emporium offering up alien-themed everything, from tank tops to bottles of booze.
-As far as neighboring businesses go, don’t miss the “World’s Largest Firework” at the Alamo Fireworks Megastore next door, or the less reputable one that offers adults a free tour you won’t find anywhere else in America – guaranteed.
+On the other side of the military base, in Amargosa Valley, the Area 51 Alien Travel Center offers a café and emporium with alien-themed everything.
+Don’t miss the “World’s Largest Firework” at the Alamo Fireworks Megastore, or the free adults-only tour offered by another neighboring business that you won’t find anywhere else in America – guaranteed.

-Over in Boulder City, it’s a graveyard smash at Tom Devlin’s Monster Museum, which celebrates the art and history of special makeup effects and horror movie legends by way of props, memorabilia, and creature suits.
-Pop by The Flying Saucer and get the inside scoop on Area 52 while you’re in town.
+Over in Boulder City, it’s a graveyard smash at Tom Devlin’s Monster Museum, which celebrates the art and history of special effects makeup and horror movie legends by way of props, memorabilia, and creature suits.

 Buried in an off-the-beaten-track neighborhood in Pahrump, Coffinwood is a bona fide #WeirdNevada experience.
 Book a tour of this private residence and property to discover a collection of hearses, a lapidary studio, a coffin shop, a coffin garden, and so much more.
 And relatively just up the street in Beatty is the Goldwell Open Air Museum, an outdoor desert art park where you can mingle with larger-than-life sculptures, including the “Ghosts of Goldwell.”